Last update: May 2021

 - Figure how much you can expect to lose.
 See below for my Average Loss Calculator.

 - Don't play slots.
 They suck your money away faster than the other games.
+If you must play, play no more than 25¢ total per spin (not a 25¢ machine where you play multiple lines and multiple credits per line).

 - Play the games with the best odds (blackjack, craps, baccarat).